Hillside Construction

 Most residential retaining walls in Los Angeles are built one of two ways: poured-in-place concrete using traditional formwork, or shotcrete (pneumatically applied concrete) sprayed against rebar and either the retained earth or a temporary form.
 The choice affects cost, schedule, finish options, and what geometries are feasible.

-Shotcrete retaining walls eliminate or reduce formwork on the retained side - the concrete is sprayed directly against the excavated face or a simple backing.
-This typically saves 20-30% on labor and materials compared to fully formed poured walls of equivalent height.
-Shotcrete also handles curved walls easily - the nozzle follows any geometry, while curved formwork for poured concrete is expensive custom work.
+Shotcrete retaining walls eliminate or reduce formwork on the retained side.
+The concrete is sprayed directly against the excavated face or a simple backing, which typically saves 20-30% on labor and materials compared to fully formed poured walls of equivalent height.
+Shotcrete also handles curved walls easily.
+The nozzle follows any geometry, while curved formwork for poured concrete is expensive custom work.

 Poured-in-place concrete is the conventional approach: build forms on both faces, place rebar, pour concrete, strip forms.
 It produces more precise dimensions, better control over wall thickness, and cleaner geometry at corners and terminations.
 For walls adjacent to habitable space or where water-tightness is critical, poured concrete typically performs better because the forming process produces denser, more consistent concrete.